-The 2022 Action Plan continues to reflect a local partnership between City government and not-for-profit services and housing agencies.
+The 2023 Action Plan continues to maintain strong local partnership between City government and non-profit services and housing agencies.
 With these partnerships, the goals and objectives established in the Con Plan will be implemented.
 The recommended funding allocations focus on supporting on-going programs that have proven to address the critical needs of the community as identified in the Con Plan.
 CDBG funds also help agencies to leverage other resources in support of their programs.

-For the 2022 Program Year, the City is recommending funding to an ongoing-program within Hope House, but new to this funding.
+During the 2022-23 Program Year, the City recommended funding to an ongoing-program within Hope House, but new to this funding.
 The Court Advocacy Program provides a coordinated community response to domestic violence survivors within our community.
-This program has demonstrated success within the community and is in high demand.
-The Court Advocacy program is able to benefit more residents within the community, while meeting Con Plan goals.
+In its initial year, this program has demonstrated success within the community and is in high demand.